oracle-quickstart/oci-quickstart/scripts/README.md

 - a policy called `marketplace` or `marketplace_new`

+- id values are printed at the end to be used in tenancy setup in the partner portal

 ### Options/Info:
 - If you add `export NEW='true';` before the curl it will create the policy for the new validation service.

 - If you add `export TESTING='true';` before the curl it will create resources with random names then delete as a test.

+- Run `unset <var-name>` to remove either override.

 - Command may be run twice with no effect.
 If resources exist, they are unchanged and a 409 error returned which can be ignored.